RFPs Are Not a Sustainable Business Practice

 As we mentioned above, the process of knowledge transfer is ongoing.
 Embrace uncertainty as part of your project from the start and share your budget up front.
 An experienced vendor will know how to work with these parameters.

-Defining success based solely on lowest price sets up a race to the bottom for your project and the industry overall.
+To summarize, defining success based solely on lowest price sets up a race to the bottom for your project and the industry overall.
 Who wants that?

-What’s a More Sustainable Solution to RFPs?
+What are More Sustainable Alternatives to RFPs?

 QBS has proven that buyers get better outcomes and greater value by excluding price as an evaluation criteria when hiring a professional services firm…— QBS Canada